 - Shank: The part of the drill by which it is held and driven.

-- Tang: The flattened end of a taper shank intended to fit into a driving slot in a socket.
+- Tang: The flattened end of a tapered shank intended to fit into a driving slot in a socket.

 - Tang drive: Two opposite parallel driving flats on the extreme end of a straight Shank.